Helen Boyd: My Husband Betty

 My Husband Betty (2003, Seal Press) is a non-fiction book by author Helen Boyd about crossdressers and their partners.
-It was nominated for a Lambda Literary Award.
+It was a finalist for a Lambda Literary Award.

 The book was reviewed in Booklist, Kirkus Reviews, and Publishers Weekly.

 She's Not The Man I Married

 Boyd's second book is She's Not the Man I Married: My Life with a Transgender Husband (Seal Press, 2007).
 An excerpt of this book was featured in On the Issues magazine.

 The book was reviewed in The Gay & Lesbian Review Worldwide, The Indypendent, and Publishers Weekly.